trixi-framework/FTObjectLibrary/README.md

 of objects are properly maintained and are so that objects are deleted only when no other references are made to them.

+**NOTE: This repository is in an experimental stage and may undergo breaking changes at any time.**

 FTObjectLibrary tries, as much as the maturity of Fortran compilers allow, to use the new F2003/2008 features to make generic programming possible.
 The LCD